sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **Grew up in Hawaii.** Hawai'i is a gentle, beautiful place.
 So lucky to have grown up there.

-**Moved to Northern California in 2008.** I had a blast at the Waldorf High School in Sacramento.
-I love Sacramento's down-to-earth sleepy feel and the best coffee scene in CA.
+**Moved to Northern California in 2008.** I went to a Waldorf High School in Sacramento, which is basically an art/hippy school.
+I love Sacramento.

 **East Bay.** I went to UC Berkeley.
-As an undergrad, I was mostly interested in clean energy (more than stats or math).
+As an undergrad, I was mostly interested in clean energy (more than stats).
 After college, I worked for various clean energy companies while living in Oakland.

 **A trip of a lifetime.** In 2019, let go from what I thought was my dream job.
-I went on a "fuck it" trip to SE Asia. which a trip of a lifetime.
-I also met Laura when I came back to Oakland, which is the greatest thing that has ever happened to me.
+I went on a "fuck it" trip to SE Asia.
+This was a trip of a lifetime and I caught a serious case of the travel bug.
+I met Laura when I came back to Oakland, which is the greatest thing that has ever happened to me.

 **Back in Sacramento.** I moved back right before the pandemic.
 I worked at the State Government which made me believe in the importance of people with technical skills contributing in civil service.

 **Now:**  Splitting my time between Santa Cruz and Sacramento while I go to grad school.
-I play softball and garden on my spare time.
+I play softball, bike around, and garden on my spare time.

 #### Friends